© Unofficial Royalty 2024

 December 8, 1915 – Death of Julia Abercromby, Baroness Abercromby, Lady of the Bedchamber to Queen Victoria, at Camperdown House in Dundee, Scotland

 Born The Honorable Julia Haldane-Duncan, she was the eldest child of Adam Haldane-Duncan, 2nd Earl of Camperdown and married George Abercromby, 4th Baron Abercromby.
 In April 1874, Julia was appointed a Lady of the Bedchamber to Queen Victoria and served until March 1885.
 She was an accomplished painter and was asked to paint the first official portrait of Queen Victoria for the National Portrait Gallery.
 She painted a watercolor portrait, based on an original painting by von Angeli.
-It was reported to be one of Queen Victoria’s favorite portraits of herself.
+It was one of Queen Victoria’s favorite portraits of herself.

 Unofficial Royalty: Julia Abercromby, Baroness Abercromby